tlevine/dada.pink/user-2015/index.md

 #### Remove the default plot elements
 If you call `plot` with no arguments, you get axes, limits, and other things that aren't necessarily what you want.
+If you were using grid graphics, you could remove them.

     plot(
       x=0,